JacquesCarette/Drasil/code/drasil-example/Drasil/GlassBR/README.md

 --------------------------------------------------
 ### Summary of Folder Structure and File Contents
-Last updated: June 28, 2018
+Last updated: July 19, 2018
 --------------------------------------------------

 Assumptions.hs
-  - A list of assumptions for GlassBR.
+  - GlassBR's assumptions

 ASTM_F2248-09.png
-  - Figure for the documentation.
+  - Figure for the documentation

 ASTM_F2248-09_BeasonEtAl.png
-  - Figure for the documentation.
+  - Figure for the documentation

 ATrace.png
-  - Figure of the Assumption traceability graph for the documentation.
+  - Figure of the Assumption traceability graph for the documentation

 Body.hs
-  - The main document body representation for the GlassBR example.
+  - The main document body representation for the GlassBR example

 Changes.hs
-  - A list of likely and unlikely changes to the GlassBR example.
+  - A list of likely and unlikely changes to the GlassBR example

 Concepts.hs
-  - Example-specific concepts for GlassBR.
+  - GlassBR's example-specific concepts

 DataDefs.hs
-  - GlassBR's specific knowledge-base for data definitions.
+  - GlassBR's data definitions

 IMods.hs
-  - GlassBR's specific knowledge-base for instance models.
+  - GlassBR's instance models

 Main.hs
-  - A list of what should be generated.
+  - A list of what should be generated

 ModuleDefs.hs
-  - A list of modules for GlassBR's design document.
+  - A list of modules for GlassBR's design document

 physicalsystimage.png
-  - Figure for the documentation.
+  - Figure for the documentation

 README.md
-  - This file.
+  - This file

 References.hs
-  - A list of source citations for GlassBR.
+  - GlassBR's references

 RTrace.png
-  - Requirements traceability graph.
+  - Requirements traceability graph

 Symbols.hs
-  - A list of symbols for GlassBR.
+  - GlassBR's symbols

 TMods.hs
-  - GlassBR's specific knowledge-base for theoretical models.
+  - GlassBR's theoretical models

 Trace.png
-  - Theoretical/Data Definition traceability graph.
+  - Theoretical/Data Definition traceability graph

 Unitals.hs
-  - GlassBR's specific knowledge-base.
-Includes different chunk types that are wrapped using QSWrapper.
+  - GlassBR's example-specific quantities.
+Includes different chunk types that are wrapped using QSWrapper

 Units.hs
-  - Derived units specific to GlassBR.
+  - Derived units specific to GlassBR